Conventional Septic System Installation

 Signs You Need Conventional Septic System Installation

-You’re building on a lot with no municipal sewer connection: New residential and commercial construction in rural or suburban areas without access to a municipal sewer line requires an on-site wastewater system.
+You’re building on a lot with no municipal sewer connection: New residential and commercial construction in rural or suburban areas without access to a municipal sewer line requires an on-site waste management system.
 A conventional septic system installation is the standard solution for permeable soil sites that pass a perc test and meet setback requirements from groundwater, wells, and property lines.

 Your perc test results support a conventional system: If your soil scientist confirms that your site has permeable, unsaturated loam or sandy soil with an acceptable perc rate and adequate depth to bedrock and groundwater, a conventional gravity-fed septic system installation is the most cost-effective and code-compliant option available.
+Local soil conditions are a key factor in determining which system type is installation-ready and which type of installation is required.

 Our Conventional Septic System Installation Process

-Step 3 — Excavation and Tank Installation.
-Our crew excavates the tank location and trench lines.
+Step 4 — Drain Field Construction.
 We set the precast concrete or polyethylene septic tank, connect the inlet and outlet baffles, install the effluent filter, and seal the risers and lids.
+Every material is selected for quality and durability to ensure long-term system efficiency.

-Step 4 — Drain Field Construction.
+Step 5 — Backfill, Grading, and Inspection.
 We excavate perforated pipe trenches at the engineered slope and grade, lay gravel aggregate, route the distribution box, and install perforated PVC lateral pipe across the absorption field.
+Proper drain field installation is essential to the system’s ability to manage waste efficiently.

 Brands We Use